Clicky

 The Fry Scholarship is open for children and non-remarried surviving spouses of Armed Forces who died in duty while on or not on active duty on or after September 11, 2001.

 Recipients can receive up to 36 months of a full scholarship and financial assistance for housing, books and supplies.
-The tuition assistance covers full in-state tuition at a public school or a maximum of $22,805.34 per year at out-of-state and private institutions.
 The Department of Veterans Affairs administers the fund.

 Georgia Public Safety Memorial Grant